autism-research-centre/SSC_liftover_imputation/README.md

 These are basic steps to conduct imputation in the SSC dataset.
 Note, this can be modified and used for any dataset.

+There are 3 SSC files.
+Steps 1 - 3 must be done for each of the three files seperately.

 In general, the steps are as follows:

  1. LiftOver to hg19 from hg18 (all SSC files are in hg18)